-Meet Nate Kapa, Certified Prosthetist
+Meet Nate Kapa, your certified prosthetist.

 When I was in high school, I had a teacher, and he thought that I should go into prosthetics— I was 16 years old, so I thought, "this guy's kind of crazy,"—but he inspired me enough that I ended up going to school for biomedical engineering.